geffzhang/store-modular-monolith/README.md

 # Online Store Modular Monolith
-Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS in .Net Core.
+> Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS in .Net Core.

+🌀 Keep in mind this repository is work in progress and will be complete over time 🚀

 ## Support ⭐
 If you like my work, feel free to: